-Perampanel can make certain birth control pills less effective.
-Ask your doctor about using non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking perampanel.
+Perampanel can make some birth control pills less effective.
+Ask your doctor about using a non-hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of perampanel on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of perampanel on the baby.

 How should I take perampanel?

 Perampanel may be habit-forming.
-Never share perampanel with another person, especially someone with a history of drug abuse or addiction.
+Misuse can cause addiction, overdose, or death.
 Keep the medication in a place where others cannot get to it.
-Selling or giving away this medicine is against the law.
+Selling or giving away perampanel is against the law.

-Do not stop using any other seizure medications suddenly, even if you feel fine.
+Do not stop using perampanel suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.

 What happens if I miss a dose?